 Other forays in television include the creation of short lived 2009-2010 TV series Dollhouse, exploring themes of ethics and technology.
 He was particularly concerned with cybernetics, memory, and the way the mental state of tabula rasa (blank slate) affects a person's identity.
 Whedon directed a 2010 episode of Glee called Dream On, guest-starring Neil Patrick Harris (S1Ep19).
 In late 2011, Whedon unveiled a formerly secret project: a modern film adaptation of the William Shakespeare drama Much Ado About Nothing.
 Filmed over the course of 12 days at Joss' house in Santa Monica, CA, Much Ado About Nothing will star alumni of various past projects, such as Nathan Fillion and Sean Maher (Firefly)), Amy Acker (Angel, Cabin), Alexis Denisof (Buffy, Angel, Dollhouse), and Fran Kranz (Dollhouse, Cabin).

-His more recent splash on the big screen as the director and writer of Marvel Studios 2012 Avengers film proved that Joss is a force to be reckoned with.
+His splash on the big screen as the director and writer of Marvel Studios 2012 Avengers film proved that Joss is a force to be reckoned with.
 The project proved well-suited to his talent of working with multiple lead characters at once, something that Firefly and Buffy had given him ample experience with.
-Fans of his writing have waited with bated breath for the man to produce screen adaptations of comics literature; with Whedon contracted to Marvel Studios until at least 2015 working to produce a second Avengers film and a S.H.I.E.L.D. television serial (with brother Jed and friend/writer Jeph Loeb), it looks like that anticipation is about to be redeemed.
+Fans of his writing have waited with bated breath for the man to produce screen adaptations of comics literature; with Whedon contracted to Marvel Studios until at least 2015 working to make Avengers: Age of Ultron and Agents of S.H.I.E.L.D. (with brother Jed and friend/writer Jeph Loeb).

 If you’re going to write comics, it helps to be a fan, and Joss Whedon is a fan worth quoting: